nfiniity/carla/Util/Docker/README.md

 You can create a Carla package (distribution) from the Docker image using:

 ```
+# Use full path to the output folder
 ./docker_tools.py --output /output/path
 ```

 Or you can use it to cook assets (like new maps and meshes), ready to be consumed by a Carla package (distribution):

 ```
+# Use full path to the input and output folders
 ./docker_tools.py --input /assets/to/import/path --output /output/path --packages PkgeName1,PkgeName2
 ```